VeniVidiVici42/VeniVidiVici42.github.io/_pages/software.md

 ## Work experience

 In August 2019, I joined [Robinhood](https://robinhood.com) in a mission to democratize finance for all.
-I currently work on the Back-Office Catalyzation team, where we build libraries, platforms, and services to address cross-cutting back-office concerns.
+I currently work on the [Clearing](https://blog.robinhood.com/news/2018/10/9/introducing-clearing-by-robinhood) team, where we handle the lifecycle of a trade after it has executed in the market.
 We're hiring, so feel free to reach out to [alexander.katz@robinhood.com](mailto:alexander.katz@robinhood.com)!

 In the summer of 2018, I interned at [Airbnb](https://www.airbnb.com/) on the Deploy Infrastructure